swapnilbamble1438/ContactManager/README.md

 ### It is SpringBoot Project.
 Build in Spring Tool Suite.
 ## It is a Contact Management Application.
 - Users can manage their contacts
-- Add, Delete, Update their contacts.
+- Users can Add, Delete, Update their contacts.

 ### Technology used in this Project:
 - i) Thymeleaf,CSS : designing page layout.